MrHooliNoodle/HNAddonTraffic/README.md

 # How do I edit this file?
-To change a spawn, you need to change the name of the item in popgroups.ymt, and you will need OpenIV to view the code and edit it, The fastest way to do this is to add the popgroups.ymt anywhere easily accessible in your mods folder, turn on edit mode in OpenIV, Right-click popgroups.ymt and select edit, Copy the code into Visual Studio Code or whatever you use for easier browsing.
+To change a spawn, you need to change the name of the item in popgroups.ymt, and you will need OpenIV to view the code and edit it, The fastest way to do this is to add the popgroups.ymt anywhere easily accessible in your GTA 5 mods folder, turn on edit mode in OpenIV, Right-click popgroups.ymt and select edit, Copy the code into Visual Studio Code or whatever you use for easier browsing.

 # What should I edit?